KenichiNomura/nebskill/references/neb_method.md

 ## Interpolation

-Always use IDPP (`neb.interpolate('idpp')`) over linear interpolation.
-IDPP minimizes a cost function on interatomic distances, producing fewer atom collisions in the initial path for organic molecules.
+`assets/neb_defaults.yaml`'s default is `linear`, not IDPP — linear is safer for periodic cells (IDPP's distance-cost minimization can fight the minimum-image convention and produce a worse starting path under periodic boundary conditions).
+For isolated/molecular (non-periodic) systems, IDPP (`neb.interpolate('idpp')`) is generally preferable: it minimizes a cost function on interatomic distances, producing fewer atom collisions in the initial path.
+Set `interpolation: idpp` in the config if your system is non-periodic and the linear default isn't converging well.

 ## Two-phase CI-NEB protocol